-Utah law protects the right of students to wear tribal regalia at graduation.
-While the law does not require students to notify schools of their intent to do so, because some school officials have indicated that they are not aware of these legal protections, I am writing to let you know that my student, [Name], plans to wear [specify item(s) of tribal regalia] during this year's graduation ceremony.
-I respectfully ask that the school district follow the law regarding this matter.
+I am writing to let you know that my student, [Name], plans to wear [specify item(s) of tribal regalia] during this year's graduation ceremony.
+State law protects this right, and I respectfully ask that the school district follow the law regarding this matter.

-[Student's Name] is an enrolled member [or eligible to become an enrolled member] of the [fill in] Tribe/Band/Nation/Etc], which is recognized by the federal [or state] government.
+[Student's Name] is an enrolled member or eligible to become an enrolled member] of the [fill in] Tribe/Band/Nation/Etc], which is recognized by the federal or state government.
 Our [Native American/Indigenous] heritage and traditions are an important part of our family's history and identity.
-Under Utah law, public schools "may not prohibit a qualifying student from wearing tribal regalia" during a graduation ceremony.1 Qualifying students include any student who is enrolled, or eligible to be enrolled as a member of "a tribe, band, nation, or Alaskan Native village" that is recognized under federal law or that "a state formally acknowledges."2 Tribal regalia means a Tribe's "traditional dress" or "recognized objects of religious or cultural significance" and includes tribal symbols, beads, and feathers.3 The statute protects students' right to wear these items, including by "decorating graduation attire with tribal regalia."4 Thus, Utah law requires the school district to allow [Student's Name] to wear [item(s) of tribal regalia].
+Under Utah law, public schools "may not prohibit a qualifying student from wearing tribal regalia" during a graduation ceremony.
+Qualifying students include any student who is enrolled, or eligible to be enrolled as a member of "a tribe, band, nation, or Alaskan Native village" that is recognized under federal law or that "a state formally acknowledges."
+Tribal regalia means a Tribe's "traditional dress" or "recognized objects of religious or cultural significance" and includes tribal symbols, beads, and feathers.
+The statute protects students' right to wear these items, including by "decorating graduation attire with tribal regalia."
+Thus, Utah law requires the school district to allow [Student's Name] to wear [item(s) of tribal regalia].